Francis-Magallanes/CircularQueue/README.md

 ### Issues and Feature Request

 If you found a bug, feel free to open an issue in this github repository.
 Make sure that you describe the bug as accurate as possible.
+If you have any question, feel free to open an issue so that we can discuss it there.
 If you have a feature request, feel free to open an issues in this repository.
 You can also make pull request for any feature enhancement for this library (feel free to do it).